agougher/poplarAdaptiveOffset/readme.md

   - mafTab.csv: minor allele frequency (MAF) table for 75 SNPs for 81
     populations

-Genetic data is from [Keller et al. 2017](https://academic.oup.com/jhered/article/109/1/47/4605251), for a subset of SNPs in the flowering time gene network in balsam poplar.
+Genetic data are from [Keller et al. 2017](https://academic.oup.com/jhered/article/109/1/47/4605251), for a subset of SNPs in the flowering time gene network in balsam poplar.
 The *F<sub>ST</sub>* table is used to fit a generalized